Santo D'Angelo

-Santo D'Angelo, also known as Sonny D'Angelo (born 5 October 1995) is an Italian footballer who plays as a midfielder for club Avellino.
+Santo D'Angelo, also known as Sonny D'Angelo (born 5 October 1995) is an Italian professional footballer who plays as a midfielder for club Latina.

-Club career
+Career

-He spent the first two seasons of his senior career in the fifth and fourth tier (Eccellenza and Serie D) before joining Serie C club Matera.
+D'Angelo spent the first two seasons of his senior career in the fifth and fourth tier (Eccellenza and Serie D) before joining Serie C club Matera.

-He made his professional Serie C debut for Matera on 26 September 2015 in a game against Casertana.
+He made his professional Serie C debut for Matera on 26 September 2015, in a game against Casertana.

 He stayed in Serie C for 5 seasons.

-On 8 July 2019 he signed with Serie B club Livorno.
+On 8 July 2019, D'Angelo signed for Serie B club Livorno.

-He made his Serie B debut for Livorno on 29 September 2019 in a game against Salernitana.
-He substituted Andrea Luci in the 67th minute.
+He made his Serie B debut for Livorno on 29 September 2019, as a 67th minute substitute for Andrea Luci, in a game against Salernitana.

-On 10 January 2020, he joined Serie C club Potenza on loan with an option to buy.
+On 10 January 2020, D'Angelo joined Serie C club Potenza on loan with an option to buy.

 On 25 September 2020, he signed a two-year contract with Avellino.

-On 26 January 2022, he moved to Reggiana.
+On 26 January 2022, D'Angelo moved to Reggiana.

-On 3 January 2023, D'Angelo returned to Avellino on a 2.5-year deal.
+On 3 January 2023, he returned to Avellino on a two-and-a-half-year deal.

-On 1 February 2024, he was loaned by Crotone.
+On 1 February 2024, D'Angelo was loaned to Crotone.

 On 20 July 2024, he joined Campobasso on loan.